 A UNESCO World Heritage site, Bhaktapur is halfway between Kathmandu and Panauti.
 Although the impact of the 2015 earthquake is prominent, one cannot help but be encaptivated by the mystique of traditional Newari architecture found here.

 Numerous temples were built in the states of Bhaktapur, Lalitpur, and Kathmandu during the 18th century including the Nyatapola Temple.
-The expansive five tier roof of the Nyatapola Temple is an unmissable sight for anyone visiting Bhaktapur.
+The expansive five-tier roof of the Nyatapola Temple is an unmissable sight for anyone visiting Bhaktapur.
 One can glance over the majestic views of the Taumudhi Square while standing under the arches of the temple after climbing the steps.
-This exquisite, pagoda-style edifice comprised of wood and brick, and adorned with magnificent carvings.
+This exquisite, pagoda-style edifice comprised of wood and brick and adorned with magnificent carvings.
 The temple was named Nyatapola after the local Newari words for “five-stepped” (nyata) and “roof” (pola).
-Nyatapola is dedicated to Goddess Durga and the structure maintains associations with reincarnation of Lord Shiva.
+Nyatapola is dedicated to Goddess Durga and the structure maintains associations with the reincarnation of Lord Shiva.

 Golden Gate of Bhaktapur is a sight to behold in the Darbar among the ruins of Bhaktapur.
 The entryway’s architecture is deeply detailed and intricate that opens to the courtyard of the royal palace.
 One of the aspects that makes Bhaktapur a must-visit is the sheer fact that one can experience and learn about the Newari culture here which is profoundly celebrated.